codeaprendiz/learn_devops/linux-commands/dig/dig.md

       Tracing is disabled by default.
       When tracing is enabled, dig makes iterative queries to resolve the name being looked up.
       It will follow referrals from the root servers, showing the answer from each server that was used to resolve the lookup.

+- -t

+  - The -t option sets the query type to type

 **OUTPUT EXPLANATION**